 Innovative building developments at Catherine McAuley College create learning opportunities designed to enhance students’ skills and educational pathways.
 The future of employment is increasingly collaborative and global, so it is vital that students learn to work together, interact and plan in teams.

-Close to completion at St Mary’s is a modern commercial kitchen which will provide opportunities for Food Technology and Hospitality careers, incorporating a canteen and indoor-outdoor dining areas.
+At St Mary’s, the fully renovated and re-fitted Sister Anastasia Vanderfeen Building features a modern commercial kitchen, providing opportunities for Food Technology and Hospitality careers and incorporates a canteen and indoor-outdoor dining areas.

 The College has an ongoing program of commissioning iconography that imbues the College with visual representations of Mercy.
-The pinnacle of this vision so far has been the installation of a life-size bronze statue of Catherine McAuley on the upper balcony of the new Sister Aloysius Martyn Arts Centre.
-The statue signals to all who walk through the grounds that the College is a place of Mercy, inspired by Catherine’s values and the charism of Mercy in all that we do.
+The pinnacle of this vision so far has been the installation of life-size bronze statues of Catherine McAuley on the upper balcony of the new Sister Aloysius Martyn Arts Centre at Coolock and outside the library at St Mary’s.
+The statues signal to all who walk through the grounds that the College is a place of Mercy, inspired by Catherine’s values and the charism of Mercy in all that we do.

 It is a busy and exciting time at Catherine McAuley College, and we thank everyone involved for their positive participation in planning for our future.